 Cons

 It looks great, it’s small, it’s light, it’s easy to use and it makes great espresso.
-Pretty much the whole package for your on-the-go coffee needs!
+So it’s pretty much the whole package for your on-the-go coffee needs!
+It’s also a lot more forgiving, making it better than the Picopresso if you’re new to pulling espresso shots.

 3. Flair Classic – Best for Espresso Enthusiasts